Lecture Notes in Quantum Mechanics

 \sheadC{Is it possible to simplify the Hamiltonian further?}

 Is it possible to find a gauge transformation of the basis so that $A$ will disappear?
 We have seen that for a two-site system the answer is yes: by choosing ${\Lambda(x)}$ correctly, we can eliminate ${A}$ and simplify the Hamiltonian.
-On the other hand, if there is more than one route that connects two points, the answer becomes no (in other words, for systems with three sites or more).
-The reason is that in every gauge we may choose, the following expression will always be gauge invariant: \beq \oint{\tilde{A} \cdot dl} = \oint{A \cdot dl} = \mbox{gauge invariant} \eeq In other words: it is possible to change each of the phases separately, but the sum of phases along a closed loop will always stay the same.
+On the other hand, if there is more than one route that connects two points, the answer becomes no. The reason is that in any gauge we may choose, the following expression will always be gauge invariant: \beq \oint{\tilde{A} \cdot dl} \ \ = \ \ \oint{A \cdot dl} \ \ = \ \ \mbox{gauge invariant} \eeq In other words: it is possible to change each of the phases separately, but the sum of phases along a closed loop will always stay the same.
 We shall demonstrate this with a three-site system: